Olga MykhoparkinaJun 29, 2021

 An example of a website covering digital marketing, SEO and for some reason, blackjack.
 On paper, the website seems like a great opportunity (DA44), but is most likely a scam

 In general, you want to avoid websites that write about porn, casinos, and gambling.
-This is just asking for trouble and no good SEO expert will touch anything that has to do with these niches.
+This is just asking for trouble and no good SaaS content writing agency will touch anything that has to do with these niches.
 Moreover, you want to avoid all websites that give links to porn, casino and gambling websites.
 If they give a link to you, you’ll be in that same crowd.

 When you build links for your website, you want to ensure that each link you get is labeled dofollow.
 That means that search engines will “see” this backlink and that it will count towards your backlink profile.
 We’ve written about the difference between nofollow and dofollow links before and while the occasional nofollow link is not harmful, it’s better to avoid them.